cschnaudt/cschnaudt.github.io/_workinprogress/20211201_EIP_behavior.md

 ---
-title: "Electoral integrity and political behavior: The impact of individual perceptions and contextual conditions"
+title: "Election fairness and political behavior across contexts: The distinct roles of electoral integrity and malpractice"
 excerpt:

 collection: workinprogress